JustinJudd/passgen/README.md

 Install
 -------
 ### Getting passgen
 There are two ways to install passgen.
-Binaries will be linked here, or you can build it yourself.
+The latest binaries are [here](https://github.com/JustinJudd/passgen/releases/latest), or you can build it yourself.

 #### Building passgen
     $ go get github.com/JustinJudd/passgen/passgen